How to Transition to Summer Décor

 Tip 2: Incorporate Pops of Color

 Colors, patterns and flowers help your home feel inviting, cheerful and bright for summer.
 Consider painting a wall or bring in bright accents for summer.
 Check out how to bring color into the kitchen for spring to summer looks.
 Or, considering repainting walls with popular farmhouse paint colors.

 Whether you add string lights outside or bring them indoors, this bit of ambience will help you feel relaxed.
 Burning candles also creates an instant welcoming vibe for when you are hosting.
 Creating a DIY woven chandelier can also create a stylish, unique and timeless focal point for any outdoor entertainment space.

 Another way to transition from spring to summer is to take furniture outside.
 A new rug and waterproof throw pillows look great in any space whether you have a patio or small porch.
 Weather permitting, consider hanging curtains.
 We love the softness it adds to any outdoor patio as well as the privacy it offers.

-Jute, rattan and other woven fibers are on trend for 2020.
+Jute, rattan and other woven fibers are on trend.
 Using these materials in décor adds an earthly summer flair to any space.
 They also coordinate with a variety of décor styles.
 Also consider creating an outdoor dining space or picnic area.
 We love eating outdoors all summer long.
 Not only is it a great way to relax and enjoy the warm summer breeze, it makes clean up with children much easier as well!